pmean/classes/clinical-research-methodology/modules/5510-12-overview.md

 There is

-+ a discussion board,
++ a discussion board and
-+ a short quiz, and
++ a short quiz
-+ a homework assignment

 available on the Canvas website.